 Notes

-Sambar masala powder remains fresh for 3 months at room temperature, later on it looses its aroma gradually.
-As I prepare sambar almost twice a week with different vegetables, so I usually make big batch that last for nearly 3 months.
-If you do not intend to make sambar regularly I suggest you to cut the quantity to half to make small batch of masala powder.
+Sambar masala powder remains fresh for 3 months at room temperature, later on, it loses its aroma gradually.
+I prepare sambar almost twice a week with different vegetables, so I usually make a big batch that lasts for nearly 3 months.
+If you do not intend to make sambar regularly I suggest you cut the quantity to half to make a small batch of masala powder.

 Sambar Masala Recipe